Interested in celebrating Holi in India? Or maybe you’re just wondering what it is. Let me help you figure it out!

 Solo Females

 This is another thing to be conscious of.
 Holi is the celebration of the love between Radha and Krishna.
-As such, the men can be aggressive and tend to focus more on the females.
+As such, the men can be very aggressive and tend to focus more on the females.
 They justify it by staying that this is how the two shared their love for each other.

 I don’t agree with it, but good luck convincing a country of 1.3 billion.